 I came across this essay pretty randomly and seeing it was written by Virginia Woolf I started reading it.
-As a student of literary criticism I was immediately fascinated about the essay.
+As a student of literary criticism, I was immediately fascinated to read the essay.
 I have been a fan of her work since I read Mrs. Dalloway.
-In the time that she wrote, it was brave of her to break away from the traditional molds of writing.
+During the time that she wrote, it was brave of her to break away from the traditional molds of writing.
 Woolf’s works played an influential role in the reemergence of feminism in the 1970’s.
-Her characters, lectures, essays kept the women at the forefront.
+Her characters, lectures, and essays kept the women at the forefront.

 A Room of One’s Own is an extended essay.
-This essay explores a fictional character and narrative; but it is rooted in reality.
-Woolf through this essay discusses the various disadvantages in education, society, and finance faced by women throughout the history.
+This essay explores a fictional character and narrative, but it is rooted in reality.
+Woolf through this essay discusses the various disadvantages in education, society, and finance faced by women throughout history.
 The fictional character of this essay is Mary, who visits the British Museum to find out everything that has been written about women so far.
-Through the character and narrative Woolf showcases how in society, literature and history are male constructs or male-centric while the women have been marginalized.
+Through the character and narrative Woolf showcases how society, literature, and history are male constructs or male-centric while women have been marginalized.

-A Room of One’s Own written by Virginia Woolf is a feminist text which talks about creating space for women in literature and figuratively in a traditionally patriarchal society.
-This is a very interesting read and it makes points which are relatable but it is something which has been expected as a norm.
+A Room of One’s Own written by Virginia Woolf is a feminist text that talks about creating space for women in literature and figuratively in a traditionally patriarchal society.
+This is a very interesting read and it makes points that are relatable but it is something that has been expected as a norm.

 *Get a copy by clicking on the book cover above.